 Marin Symphony's 2013 Family Concert featured an original script and the music of Hector Berlioz as well as viola soloist Alexandra Simpson, San Domenico alumna and identical twin of the heroine of the award-winning animated feature, Brave.

 The various instruments and artistic disciplines I've studied -- piano, violin, saxophone, ballet, calligraphy, graphic design, jazz, arranging -- have together led to a rewarding career as an orchestral conductor.
-Helping a group of musicians achieve more together than they each can separately is a unparalleled thrill and a tremendous privilege.
+Helping a group of musicians achieve more together than they can separately is a unparalleled thrill and a tremendous privilege.

 Performing, transcribing, arranging, recording, producing.

-A frequent guest conductor with the Hawaii Symphony Orchestra, Ms. Krinitsky has led concerts on Oahu as well as on tour to the neighbor islands of Hawaii and Kauai.
+A frequent guest conductor with the Hawaii Symphony Orchestra, Ms. Krinitsky has led classical and pops concerts on Oahu as well as on tour to the neighbor islands of Hawaii and Kauai.
 She performed for a crowd of 40,000 at Ala Moana Beach Park as part of the Memorial Day Lantern Floating Ceremony.
 She regularly conducts the orchestra for Ballet Hawaii's Nutcracker and has enjoyed numerous collaborations with Chamber Music Hawaii and the Onium Ballet Project.
 She has also appeared as guest conductor with the Hawaii Performing Arts Festival String Orchestra and the Maui Symphony Orchestra and Chorus.

 In the Bay Area, her posts have included Director of Orchestras at Stanford University, Music Director of the Nova Vista Symphony, Palo Alto Philharmonic, Berkeley Youth, and Community Women’s Orchestras, Conductor of the Acalanes Chamber Orchestra, and Assistant Conductor of the Pacific Mozart Ensemble.
 She has guest conducted the Women's Philharmonic, the Camellia Symphony, the Palo Alto Chamber Orchestra, the Marin Chamber Orchestra, and the San Francisco Concerto Orchestra and appeared as Conductor of the Chautauqua Summer Camp Orchestra in western New York state.
 She has also served on the faculty at Laney College in Oakland.